pyzahl/Gxsm4/plug-ins/hard/RPSPMC/README.md

 vivado -source make_all.tcl

 ... and go get a coffee ...
+Notes: you may need to fix/adjust some path or mainly remove not needed lines w "missing" files, those are NOT required to rebuild.
+Those which may cause errors while sourcing...
+I am not going to edit this everytime I export it for rev control.

 see also: https://github.com/jhallen/vivado_setup

 # 3. Re-Create/Update project rebuild script:

-This will recreate the project rebuld script and included all files to be added to the project, blocks, schematics and netlist, ...
+This will recreate the project rebuild script and included all files to be added to the project, blocks, schematics and netlist, ...
 Very important if creating new files of any kind to NEVER designate or use the default in-project-folder destination path!
 But choose a approproiate folder from "rtl", "sim", "cfg" or even "cores" -- or if needed create a new folder outside the project.
 Set the "root" (or start vivado form there) "here" where this README.md file is located!